 Why?, you ask.

 Well, sodium azide binds irreversibly to the HRP enzyme, inhibiting the binding of the substrate and slowing the chemiluminescent reaction.
 This results in less light production that may affect the appearance of less intense bands or even the entire blot.
-See the figures below – the blot on the left was done with blocker that contains azide; the Western blot on the right used azide-free blocker.
+See the figures below – the blot on the left was done with blocker that did not contain azide; the Western blot on the right used Western blocking buffer with azide.

 On Another Note: Milk is a common blocking buffer; however, milk-based blockers that contain endogenous biotin and glycoproteins may result in higher background on the membrane when detecting with streptavidin.
 Milk may also contain active phosphatases that can de-phosphorylate phosphoproteins on the membrane.